All you young people, now you listen to me

 You’re all spoilt, you’ve had it easy

-The Brothers of Mothershovel’s music arcs like a third rail at Clapham Junction.
+The Brothers of Mothershovel’s music arcs like the third rail at Clapham Junction.
 It is radical, street smart and satirical.
 Its patinated core is ingrained with Roots and Americana, yet its message is in-your-face, neo-punk.
 It’s seductively subversive and excitingly surreal.

 Umcha, Umcha is actually TBoM’s second opus.
 We aren’t privy to the dozen or so tracks on their debut album, Lay Back and Think of Croydon, however a judicious combing of YouTube has harvested a clear enough impression.
 The first album is bursting with fiddles, ho-down beats and bluesy harmonica.
 One particular track, Midnight Sunshine includes Cajun and Country harping straight from the gospels of Isom Fontenot and Deford Bailey.

 Umcha, Umcha reveals the subculture and musical development that TBoM have been cultivating in the meantime.
 In some respects it’s a cousin of Alabama 3’s Exile on Coldharbour Lane, but TBoM have kept their vocals free of Southern drawl.
 Instead they’ve opted for the vernacular of Selhurst Park, which keeps things very English and very razor blade.